Walter Brennan: Legacy

-Film historians and critics have long regarded Brennan as one of the finest character actors in motion picture history.
-While the roles he was adept at playing were diverse, he is probably best remembered for his portrayals in Western movies, such as Judge Roy Bean in The Westerner, trail hand Nadine Groot in Red River, and Deputy Stumpy in Rio Bravo.
-He was the first actor to win three Academy Awards and remains the only person to have won Best Supporting Actor three times.
-However, he remained somewhat embarrassed as to how he won the awards; in the early years of the Academy Awards, extras were given the right to vote.
-Brennan was popular with the Union of Film Extras, and since their numbers were overwhelming, he won every time he was nominated.
-His third win led to the disenfranchisement of the union from Oscar voting.
-Following this change, Brennan lost his fourth Best Supporting Actor nomination in 1941 for Sergeant York (the award went to Donald Crisp for How Green Was My Valley).
+Brennan was one of the greatest character actors in motion picture history.
+While the roles that he played were diverse, he may be best remembered for his portrayals in Western films such as those of Judge Roy Bean in The Westerner, trail hand Nadine Groot in Red River and Deputy Stumpy in Rio Bravo.
+He was the first actor to win three Academy Awards and remains the only person to have won the Best Supporting Actor award three times.
+However, he remained somewhat embarrassed about how he had won the awards; in the early years of the Academy Awards, extras could vote, and Brennan was popular with the extras' union.
+His third win prompted the disenfranchisement of the union from Oscar voting.
+Following this change, Brennan failed to win the Oscar for his fourth Best Supporting Actor nomination in 1941 for Sergeant York.
+(The award went to Donald Crisp for How Green Was My Valley instead.)

-In all, Brennan appeared in more than 230 film and television roles during a career that spanned nearly five decades.
-For his contributions to the film industry, he has a motion pictures star on the Hollywood Walk of Fame at 6501 Hollywood Boulevard.
-In 1970, he was inducted into the Western Performers Hall of Fame at the National Cowboy & Western Heritage Museum in Oklahoma City, where his photograph hangs prominently.
+Brennan played more than 230 film and television roles during a career that spanned nearly five decades.
+For his contributions to the film industry, he has a star on the Hollywood Walk of Fame at 6501 Hollywood Boulevard.
+In 1970, he was inducted into the Hall of Great Western Performers at the National Cowboy & Western Heritage Museum in Oklahoma City, where his photograph hangs prominently.